Safety remains priority assures PM

 Article continues after advertisement

-The Prime Minister is visiting the Lau Group to see firsthand the damage caused by Cyclone Harold.
+The Prime Minister visited the Lau Group to see firsthand the damage caused by Cyclone Harold.

 He also visited the Moala Jetty to see the extent of damage caused by the Cyclone